trans-travel/trans-travel/us/wv.md

    which requires a specific process to document the dysphoria and contains other limitations on the care available.
- * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+ * Federal regulations protecting trans people in were blocked in West Virginia due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.